 - When you would like to drink to avoid any stress or conflict, you might start venting to a person you can trust.

 In the midst of it all, it is important to always allow yourself to have self-compassion.

 Remember no one is perfect, and instead of criticizing yourself for slipping up and having a drink give yourself grace.
 What matters is your ability to keep an open and curious outlook as you learn what does and doesn’t work for you personally.

 There is no need to go it alone.
 If you want to quit drinking, it isn’t easy, but there is help available.

-If you are having a difficult time following through with your goal or you just are in need of additional support and guidance, think about reaching out for professional help like you can get here at Harmony Recovery Group.
+If you are having a difficult time following through with your goal or you just are in need of additional support and guidance, think about reaching out for professional help like you can get here at Harmony Health Group.

 Here at Harmony Recovery Center, located in Charlotte, North Carolina, we have many treatment options and programs available to you.